myelnet/js-dcdn/docs/_docs/pop/cli.md

 description: API reference for the command line interface.
 ---

-This API may change often until we get to v1.
+This API may change often until we get to a first full release.
 You can run `pop -h` to print the most up to date available commands.

 ## `start`